xoqhdgh1002/cms-reco-profiling/README.md

   ./reco_times.py
 ```

-Make sure the [gh cli](https://github.com/cli/cli) is available under `$PATH` and cmssw git checkout is set up under `$CMSSW_BASE/src`.

 ## Updating the results
 Automatically extracts key measurements from the reco profiling outputs in EOS, stores the results in YAML files for future use.
+Make sure you have done `cmsenv` somewhere beforehand.

 ```
 [jpata@lxplus7108 reco-profiling]$ ./main.py --release CMSSW_12_1_0_pre3 --igprof